TeamIngrid/ProjectMem/docs/examples/health.md

 ![](../../assets/images/examples/health/new_action.png)

-Click “done” and new item is happy to report that some additional information is needed.
+Click “done” and new action is happy to report that some additional information is needed.

 ![](../../assets/images/examples/health/insufficient_info.png)